tensorflow/docs/site/en/api_docs/python/tf/keras/experimental/LinearModel.md

 </td>
 <td>
-In case of mismatch between the provided input data and what the model expects.
+In case of mismatch between the provided input data and what the model expects or when the input data is empty.
 </td>
 </tr>
 </table>